bartekmotyl/simple-video-cutter/README.md

 - Select a position and press `[` (or click the correspnding button) to mark start of your cut
 - Press `]` to mark end of your cut
 - Press `E` (or click 'Enqueue' button) to add task to the queue.
-  FFmpeg will be used to extract selected portion of the video and save it in a new file.
+  Selected portion of the video will be extracted (with help of FFmpeg) and saved in a new file.
-- In tasks lists you can inspect pending and running tasks.
+- You can inspect pending and running tasks in the tsks list area.
 Tasks are processed automatically and disappear once completed.
 Feel free to open next file (and add next tasks) while task is still in progress - they do not interfere with each other and just queue up.
 - Use Previos / Next buttons to quickly open next or previous file in the same directory.

-## To do
-- ~~bundle ffmpeg with the program, do not require user to download it separatelly~~
-- allow to configure ffmpeg options (e.g. convert to a different format / size etc.) - partially done
-- extend list of variables that can be used in file patterns
+### Settings
+In the settings window you can adjust some options, especially directory and filename pattern of the output files.
+Supported variables are:
+- `{FileName}` - name of the input video file (with extension)
+- `{FileNameWithoutExtension}` - name of the input video file (without extension)
+- `{FileExtension}` - extension of the input video file (with dot)
+- `{FileDate}` - last modification date of the input file (in format `yyyy-MM-dd-HHmmss`)
+- `{Timestamp}` - current timestamp (in format `yyyyMMddHHmmss`)
+- `{UserVideos}` - shortcut for `Environment.SpecialFolder.MyVideos`
+- `{UserDocuments}` - shortcut for `Environment.SpecialFolder.MyDocuments`
+- `{MyComputer}` - shortcut for `Environment.SpecialFolder.MyComputer`
-- jump to first/last video file in the current directory
+- `{SameFolder}` - allows to save files in same folder when original video file is located
-- jump to next/prev directory (sibling to current directory)
-- ~~support lossless cut~~
-- ~~configure options in a dialog (currently one need to modify `config.json` file manually)~~
-- ~~open dialog to select ffmpeg location~~
-- ~~improve timeline control (show seconds ticks etc. )~~

-## Known issues
-- ~~sometimes the program freezes (how to fix: [see more here](https://github.com/ZeBobo5/Vlc.DotNet/wiki/Vlc.DotNet-freezes-(don't-call-Vlc.DotNet-from-a-Vlc.DotNet-callback)))~~
-- lack of proper error handling in some border cases (IO errors etc.)
-- location on timeline not updated correctly when video reaches the end (sometimes the marker stays a bit before the actual end).
-- small preview slide (on top to the hovered position) sometimes stucks and doesn't update with actual hovered frame any more.
-Known workaround: re-open the file.
+### Portable installation
+It is possible to install SimpleVideoCutter into a non-writable directly.
+In this case one has to manually install FFmpeg and configure its path in the settings.
+Configuration file by default is saved in `C:\Users\<username>\AppData\Local\SimpleVideoCutter` (which should be writable for end users).
+Alternatively, the following command line options can be used to specify different location of config file:
+* `--configCurrentFolder` - in the same folder where exe file is located
+* `--configLocalApplicationData` - in the `AppData\Local folder` (this is the default)
+* `--configApplicationData` - in the `AppData\Roaming` folder (this means the file is copied when user logs in on another machine in domain environment).
+Please note this option may be useful only if ffmpeg path points to a shared resource as well (e.g. network drive) or it is expected ffmpeg is always installed in the same place on all machines.

 ## Icons